astronomer/airflow-guides/guides/deploying-dags-with-cicd.md

 With the introduction of service accounts in v0.6.0 you can now deploy DAGs with your continuous integration/continuous deployment (CI/CD) tool of choice.
 This guide will walk you through configuring your CI/CD tool to use a Astronomer EE service accounts in order to build and push your Airflow project Docker images to the private Docker registry that is installed with Astronomer EE.

-This guide will focuse on DroneCI, but the principles can be applied to CircleCI, Travis CI, Jenkins, Codeship, TeamCity, GitLab CI/CD, or any other CI/CD system.

 For background information and best practices on CI/CD, we recommend reading the article [An Introduction to CI/CD Best Practices][0] from DigitalOcean.